-• To improve access and connections to the DART light rail system within the District.
+To improve access and connections to the DART light rail system within the District.

 The Lake Highlands DART opened December 6, 2010.
 The station is the first infill station constructed by DART while DART Rail is in operation.
-The
+The station area was intended to be incorporated with the development of the Lake Highlands Town Center (LHTC).

-• To increase recreational opportunities and improve connections to the City of Dallas trails and open space system in the District.
+To increase recreational opportunities and improve connections to the City of Dallas trails and open space system in the District.